eopf-toolkit/eopf-101/README.md

 * **GDAL** evolution of the current driver
 * **Titiler-multidimensional**: Prepare a docker for starting a titiler tailored for EOPF Zarr

-### Case studies (planned)
+### Case studies
 Together with a group of champion users, we will developed and publish technical and thematic case studies that include example Jupyter Notebook workflows for using Sentinels data in Zarr format:
 * `Technical case studies`:
-  * Zarr with QGIS
-  * Zarr with R
+  * Access the EOPF Zarr STAC API with R
-  * EOPF and STAC (xpystac)
+  * Access the EOPF Zarr STAC API with QGIS
-  * Multi-scale Zarr
+  * Access and analyse EOPF STAC Zarr data with R
-  * Dataset screening with rio-tiler and lonboard
+  * Raster cube with rstac
+  * Create and Visualise Zarr at Several Resolutions (Creating Zarr Overviews, Visualising Multiscale Pyramids)
 * `Thematic case studies`:
+  * Flood Mapping - Time Series Analysis in Valencia
+  * Surface Water Dynamics - Time Series Analysis with Sentinel-1
+  * Fire in Sardinia 2025 (True and False Composites with Sentinel-2, Heat Detection with Sentinel-3 LST, Normalised Burn Ratio)
-  * Monitoring coastal dynamics in cloud-prone regions using Sentinel-1
+  * Reservoir Surface Monitoring
+  * Analysing Forest Vegetation Anomalies
-  * African rangeland monitoring using Sentinel-2 / Sentinel-3 fusion
+  * African rangeland monitoring with Sentinel-2 and Sentinel-3
-  * Wildfire assessment with Sentinel-3 and Sentinel-2 data

 ### Notebook competition
-Between October 2025 and March 2026, we will run a notebook competition.
-During this time, we will invite Sentinel data users to work with the live sample data reprocessed as part of the [EOPF Sentinel Zarr Sample Service](https://zarr.eopf.copernicus.eu/).
+Between October 2025 and March 2026, we ran a notebook competition inviting Sentinel data users to work with the live sample data reprocessed as part of the [EOPF Sentinel Zarr Sample Service](https://zarr.eopf.copernicus.eu/).
+We received 12 submissions.
+A total of five winners were selected and will be integrated into EOPF 101.

-[Express your interest](https://thrivegeo.com/eopf-toolkit-competition/) today and do not miss any updates related to the notebook competition.

 ## Clean notebooks